vsivsi/meteor-file-collection/README.md

 *     `stream.renewLock([callback])` - Renews the held lock for another expiration interval
 *     `stream.releaseLock([callback])` - Releases the held lock if you are done with the stream.

 You probably won't need these, but it's good to know they're there.
-The values used for the locking parameters are set when the fileCollection is created via the `options.locks` option.
+The values used for the locking parameters are set when the `FileCollection` is created via the `options.locks` option.

 When the write stream has closed, the `callback` is called as `callback(error, file)`, where file is the gridFS file document following the write.

 ### fc.exportFile(selector, filePath, callback)
-#### Export a fileCollection file to the local fileSystem. - Server only
+#### Export a file collection file to the local fileSystem. - Server only

 ```js
 // Write a file to wherever it belongs in the filesystem